-Jitsu nabs $2M Seed to build open source data integration platform – TechCrunch
+Jitsu nabs $2M seed to build open-source data integration platform – TechCrunch

-Jitsu, a graduate of the Y Combinator Summer 2020 cohort, is developing an open source data integration platform that helps developers send data to a data warehouse.
+Jitsu, a graduate of the Y Combinator Summer 2020 cohort, is developing an open-source data integration platform that helps developers send data to a data warehouse.
 Today, the startup announced a $2 million seed investment.

-Costanoa Ventures led the round with participation from YCombintaor, The House Fund and SignalFire.
+Costanoa Ventures led the round with participation from Y Combintaor, The House Fund and SignalFire.

-In addition to the open source version of the software, the company has developed a hosted version that companies can pay to use, which shares the same name as the company.
-Peter Wysinski, Jitsu’s co-founder and CEO, says a good way to think about his company is an open source Segment, the customer data integration company that was recently sold to Twilio for $3.2 billion.
+In addition to the open-source version of the software, the company has developed a hosted version that companies can pay to use, which shares the same name as the company.
+Peter Wysinski, Jitsu’s co-founder and CEO, says a good way to think about his company is an open-source Segment, the customer data integration company that was recently sold to Twilio for $3.2 billion.

-But he says, it goes beyond what Segment by allowing you to move all kinds of data whether customer data, connected device data or other types.
+But, he says, it goes beyond what Segment provides by allowing you to move all kinds of data, whether customer data, connected device data or other types.
 “If you look at the space in general, companies want more granularity.
 So let’s say for example, a couple years ago you wanted to sync just your transactions from QuickBooks to your data warehouse, now you want to capture every single sale at the point of sale.
 What Jitsu lets you do is capture essentially all of those events, all of those streams, and send them to your data warehouse,” Wysinski explained.

-Among the data warehouses it currently supports include Amazon Redshift, Google BigQuery, PostGres and Snowflake.
+Among the data warehouses it currently supports are Amazon Redshift, Google BigQuery, PostGres and Snowflake.

-The founders built the open source project called EventNative to help solve problems they themselves were having moving data around at their previous jobs.
-After putting the open source version on GitHub a few months ago, they quickly attained 1000 stars, proving that they had delivered something that solved a common problem for data teams.
+The founders built the open-source project called EventNative to help solve problems they themselves were having moving data around at their previous jobs.
+After putting the open-source version on GitHub a few months ago, they quickly attained 1,000 stars, proving that they had delivered something that solved a common problem for data teams.
 They then built the hosted version, Jitsu, which went live a couple of weeks ago.

 For now, the company is just the two co-founders, Wysinski and CTO Vladimir Klimontovich, but they intend to do some preliminary hiring over the next year to grow the company, most likely adding engineers.
 As they begin to build out the startup, Wysinski says that being open source will help drive diversity and inclusion in their hiring.

-“The goal is essentially to go after that open source community and hire people from anywhere because engineers aren’t just […] one color or one race, they’re everywhere, and being open source, and especially being in a remote world, makes it so so much simpler [to build a diverse workforce], and a lot of companies I feel are going down that road,” he said.
+“The goal is essentially to go after that open-source community and hire people from anywhere because engineers aren’t just […] one color or one race, they’re everywhere, and being open source, and especially being in a remote world, makes it so, so much simpler [to build a diverse workforce], and a lot of companies I feel are going down that road,” he said.

 He says along that line, the plan is to be a fully remote company, even after the pandemic ends, as they hire from anywhere.
 The goal is to have quarterly offsite meetings to check in with employees, but do the majority of the work remotely.